OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Examples of problems:

-- Critical events not logged
+- Critical security events not logged (failed logins, permission escalations)

-- Logs containing sensitive information (passwords, tokens)
+- Logs containing sensitive information (passwords, tokens, PII)

-- Absence of alerts for suspicious events
+- No alerts for suspicious events or anomalous patterns

 Protection measures:

-- Never log sensitive information
+- Never log sensitive information in plaintext

-- Centralize logs (ELK Stack, Splunk, Datadog)
+- Centralize logs (ELK Stack, Splunk, Datadog, Grafana Loki)

-- Set up appropriate log retention
+- Set up appropriate log retention policies (minimum 1 year for compliance)

 Position: 10th place (new category)